kurcontko/s7-trace/README.md

 ## Usage

-1. Launch the application
+1. Launch the S7Trace application.
-2. Configure the connection settings (IP address, rack, and slot)
+2. Configure the connection settings (IP address, rack, and slot).
-3. Configure the PLC variables you want to monitor
+3. Set up the PLC variables you wish to monitor.
-4. Click "Connect" to establish a connection with the PLC
+4. Connect to your PLC by clicking "Connect".
-5. Click "Start Recording" to begin charting the data in real-time
+5. Start Recording to begin logging data.
+6. Activate charting if you would like to visualize the data in real-time.
-6. Click "Stop Recording" to stop the charting process
-7. Click "Disconnect" to close the connection with the PLC
+7. Stop Recording when you're done logging data.
+8. Disconnect from the PLC.

 ## Contributing